-- During any assessment task/Exam students must follow the exam supervisor's instructions at all times.
-An Exam Rules and Expectations Sheet is issued to students with their exam timetables. - Students must not take into the room any books, notes, papers or equipment other than what is outlined in the Exam Rules and Expectations Sheet. - Students must make a serious attempt at all questions in the exam/assessment task and remain in the exam venue until the end of the Exam. - Answers must not contain offensive language. - Students must not take any electronic devices, including mobile phones or iPods into any exam room.
+During any assessment task or examination students must follow the examination supervisor's instructions at all times.
+General procedures and guidelines for students is issued to students with their exam timetables.

+- Students must not take into the room any books, notes, papers or equipment other than what is outlined in the General procedures and guidelines for students. - Students must make a serious attempt at all questions in the assessment task or examination and remain in the examination venue until the end of the examination. - Answers must not contain offensive language. - Students must not take any electronic devices, including mobile phones or iPads into any examination room.